KRMalaGrino/butterfly-brigade/data_science/README.md

-# Roadtrip Route Optimizer: Data-Driven Landmark Exploration
+# Sunchaser: Roadtrip Route Optimizer

 ## Project Overview
 This project focuses on building a data-driven roadtrip planner that generates optimized travel routes through popular landmarks and natural attractions.
 Using real-world data—such as visitor reviews, photo counts, and annual visitor statistics—the system ranks each landmark with a calculated popularity score and suggests the optimal time travelers might spend at each location.